Political Text Scaling Meets Computational Semantics: Introduction

-While these text scaling methods show potential in considering textual content directly as a form of political data that can be automatically analyzed, it is important to notice that they suffer from a major limitation.
-Namely, they treat textual data in a \textit{symbolic} fashion, i.e., they represent documents simply as bags of words and assign them (explicitly or implicitly) position scores depending on the words they contain.
+The Wordfish algorithm has since been applied in many text-analytic studies in political science.
+However, while text scaling methods have shown their potential to interpret textual content directly as a form of political data that can be analysed automatically, it is important to notice that they suffer from a major limitation.
+Namely, they treat textual data in a \textit{symbolic} fashion, i.e., they represent documents simply as bags of words and assign them (explicitly or implicitly) position scores based on the words they contain.
 This means that the amount of lexical overlap between two texts directly determines the extent of their positional (dis)agreement.
-This gives rise to two types of errors in position estimation that methods based on lexical overlap are prone to: \begin{enumerate} \item Texts conveying similar meaning and expressing a similar political position, but overlapping in very few words (e.g., \textit{``\dots homophobic outbursts should have no place in modern German society.''} and \textit{``\dots anti-gay propaganda needs to be prevented.''}) will end up being assigned very different position scores. \item Texts conveying different or opposing political positions, but having a significant word overlap (e.g., \textit{``Migrants are responsible for the increased crime rates.''} vs. \textit{``Migrants are responsible for fewer crimes than domicile population.''}) will end up being assigned similar position scores. \end{enumerate}
+This gives rise to two types of errors in position estimation that methods based on lexical overlap are prone to: \begin{enumerate} \item Texts that convey similar meaning and express a similar political position but overlap only in very few words (e.g., \textit{``\dots homophobic outbursts should have no place in modern German society.''} and \textit{``\dots anti-gay propaganda needs to be prevented.''}) will end up being assigned very different position scores. \item Texts that convey different or opposing political positions but have a significant word overlap (e.g., \textit{``Migrants are responsible for the increased crime rates.''} vs. \textit{``Migrants are responsible for fewer crimes than domicile population.''}) will end up being assigned similar position scores. \end{enumerate}

+In other words, the unlimited expressiveness of natural language not only allows us to express similar political positions in very different ways and without any word overlap, but also to lexicalize very different political positions, based on similar words.
+In this work, we address the first issue and propose a scaling approach that remedies for the above-mentioned limitation of existing scaling methods by considering \textit{semantic} representations of words in a text.
+In general, \textit{semantic word representations} are computational representations (e.g., vectors) that have the following property: words with similar meaning (e.g., \textit{``homophobic''} and \textit{``anti-gay''}) have similar representations; conversely, words with a different meaning (e.g., \textit{``propaganda''} and \textit{``cheese''}) should have dissimilar computational representations.